 Chia seeds for high cholesterol

 Despite their tiny size, chia seeds are nutrient-dense and often labeled as a “superfood.”

 Dr. Jampolis said she recommends them to patients with high LDL cholesterol as a bonus to other healthy food choices.
 “I can actually say that I’ve seen great results just adding chia seeds to an already healthy diet for lowering cholesterol,” said Jampolis.

 “This is a no-brainer for lowering LDL if you haven’t tried anything else,” said La Puma.
 “There are lots of studies showing that foods high in soluble fiber lower LDL cholesterol.”

-found that eating at least 3 grams of oats daily is associated with lower LDL cholesterol levels.
+One such study found that eating at least 3 grams of oats daily is associated with lower LDL cholesterol levels.

 Try mixing in a spoonful of chia seeds to maximize the cholesterol-lowering impact.

 Beans for high blood sugar levels

 Beans are useful in lowering blood sugar levels and managing high cholesterol, according to Jampolis.
 And because they’re loaded with fiber, beans can help induce that “full” feeling to help with weight loss.